Content Map Terms

 Sexual orientation and gender identity aren't the same thing.
 Everyone has both a gender identity and a sexual orientation.
 Like anybody, trans people may identify as straight, pansexual, queer, asexual, bisexual, lesbian, gay or something else.

-Whatever your gender identity, it's important to realize that there are lots of people like you.
-Many of them have the same emotions and questions that you have.
-The pressure and stress caused by feeling alone and sad can lead to depression.
-Depression can be mild or severe.
-In its most severe form, depression can lead to suicide.
-For more information about depression, see Depression or Depression in Children and Teens.
+Whatever your orientation or gender identity, it's important to realize that there are lots of people like you.
+Many of them may have the same emotions and questions that you have.

 It can be comforting and helpful to talk to people who know what you're going through.
 You can find these people through local or online groups.
 If you don't know where to find support, check with:

-• Your health care provider.
+• Your doctor.

 • Your school counsellor or trusted teacher.